Ecohackerfarm/powerplant/docs/dev_docs.markdown

 Introduction
 ============

+**Dev aside** Hi.
+I (Simon, my email's at the end of this section) wrote this document to outline some of the standards used in this software.
+It's very unfinished, and I apologize for that.
+The end of my time at the mill snuck up on me much quicker than I expected.
+If you continue working on this project, it would be awesome if you also continue working on the documentation.
+Thanks!

 powerplant is a full-stack JS web app utilizing several external services and many interlocking components.
 The aim of this doc is to help you, as a developer, get familiar with all the parts of the